ichbinjon/hackathon/README.md

  - `X`: out of bounds
  - `+`: collectable

-With the initial bot you should see a very short game consisting of 7 phases ending due to the `LONE_SURVIVOR` end condition.
+With the initial Bot you should see a very short game consisting of 7 phases ending due to the `LONE_SURVIVOR` end condition.
 The turn-by-turn replay should show 8 players appearing from one spawn point (don't get your hopes up, these belong to the default bot), and none appearing from the other spawn point.
-This is because the initial bot does not issue any orders, resulting in each player being eliminated by the next player to emerge from the spawn point.
+This is because the initial Bot does not issue any orders, resulting in each player being eliminated by the next player to emerge from the spawn point.

-If you have successfully reached this point then you're all set to start improving on the initial bot to ensure your players have a longer, and perhaps more prosperous, life.
+If you have successfully reached this point then you're all set to start improving on the initial Bot to ensure your players have a longer, and perhaps more prosperous, life.

 ## Next Steps
-First things first, rename the bot class so that there are no namespace clashes when uploading to the server, additionally you might want to change the display name which is shown when testing locally.
+First things first, rename the Bot class so that there are no namespace clashes when uploading to the server, additionally you might want to change the display name which is shown when testing locally.
 There are only a few restrictions on the compiled code:
 - the jar file must be < 20MB